 Treatment of unstated interest and OID.
-Generally, the unstated interest rules do not apply to a debt given in consideration for a sale or exchange of personal-use property.
+Generally, if a buyer gives a debt in consideration for personal use property, the unstated interest rules do not apply.
+Therefore, the buyer cannot deduct the unstated interest.
+The seller must report the unstated interest as income.

 Personal-use property is any property in which substantially all of its use by the buyer is not in connection with a trade or business or an investment activity.